 The need for various environmental educations has great importance.
 Considering the talents of school-age children and the key role of schools in organizing the students' personality should be prioritized in educational programs in schools.
 Establishing an environmental risk management system in schools identifies environmental hazards, contributes to the students' practical environmental education, and increasing their awareness.
 Field visits of nature and human society, environmental activities of organizations related to health and environment in different environmental occasions, as well as introducing environmental issues increase the environmental and practical knowledge of students of Shohadaye Kork female primary school in Kashan and lead to obvious changes in their attitudes towards the environment.
-Due to the students' character modeling, effective relationship between national courses and environmental issues, as well as the constructive behavior of teaching staff as role-models develop the quality of their environmental knowledge.
+Due to the students' character modeling, effective relationship between national courses environmental issues, as well as the constructive behavior of teaching staff as role-models develop the quality of their environmental knowledge.

-Downloaded from jehsd.ssu.ac.ir on 2025-07-13 ]
+Jehsd.ssu.ac.ir